 At any rate, this is what made me want to learn how to develop web sites.
 From taking pictuers to websites?
 Well not that simple but a progression none the less.
 I started messing with the computer and processing images.
 As I was doing so I started to notice what most people used Photoshop for.
 Building mock ups of websites.
 One thing led to another and things moved on from there quite quickly.
 I found Muse, by Adobe, first because I am a CC member.
-If you are a Creative Cloud member you get a shit ton of apps to play with even if you only use few.
+If you are a Creative Cloud member you get a shit ton of apps to play with even if you only use a few.
 Adobe has made professional grade software accessible to the masses which is freaking unbelievable for us newbs maybe not so great for the pros.
 That story is for another post and I will save that one in my back pocket.

 I was a CC member found Muse and started to mess around trying to throw together my own blog.
 I wanted to catalog my journey of learning how to use a computer.
 I did that for just a little while until my health caught me and had to have another surgery.
 I had to put that on hold but the interest was still there.
 I picked up again after I got a little better and made a site or two.
 I then got to a point to where I couldn’t accomplish what I wanted with a drag and drop program like Muse and then found Dreamweaver.
 An IDE stands for Integrated Development Environment which DW is.
 It helps you learn to code by assisting you with hints and panels that are more visual.
 I plugged away at it for awhile and made a site or two until I decided I wanted to learn how to make mobile apps.
 This is where you have found me.

 Of course, there is plenty more to this story but if I write it all today then what will I write tomorrow?
 So until next time have a great day and happy coding!